snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 \* Set exclusively by the [Currency conversion enrichment](/docs/enriching-your-data/available-enrichments/currency-conversion-enrichment/index.md).

-#### Custom structured events
+#### Structured events

-If you wish to track an event that Snowplow does not recognize as a first class citizen (i.e. one of the events listed above), then you can track them using the generic 'custom structured events'.
-There are five fields that are available to store data related to custom events:
+[Structured events](/docs/understanding-your-pipeline/events/index.md#structured-events) allow you to send your own custom data, as long as it fits in the following 5 fields:

 | Field         | Type    | Description                                                                                    | Reqd? | Example                       |
 | ------------- | ------- | ---------------------------------------------------------------------------------------------- | ----- | ----------------------------- |